-Alongside emergency funding, the Trust continues to pursue its objectives through expenditure on outstanding projects across the range of the Trust's activities, usually by the provision of buildings or equipment.
+Following the emergency funding provided during the previous year, the Trust returned to something akin to its usual grant-making: pursuing its objectives through expenditure on outstanding projects across the range of the Trust's activities, usually by the provision of buildings or equipment.
 Three particular factors continue to influence trustees in their decision-making.
 First, trustees aim to back excellence (both existing and potential).
 Secondly, attempts are made to identify and support important areas that are under-funded.
 Thirdly, applicants are encouraged to use Wolfson funds as a catalyst, so that the Trust's funding can lever additional support.
-It is anticipated that our capital funding programmes will reopen, and grant-making will look more like normal during 2021-22.
-The impact of the Trust's funding is monitored through regular reports on projects provided by recipients during the lifetime of a grant, and also (in normal times) by visits undertaken by trustees, Advisory Committee members and staff.
+The impact of the Trust's funding is monitored through regular reports on projects provided by recipients during the lifetime of a grant, and also by visits undertaken by trustees, Advisory Committee members and staff.